leomartinch/python-ray-tracer/README.md

 - Path tracing
 - Smooth Shading
 - Material smoothnes
-- Export meshes from `blender` to JSON, for rendering in the ray tracer
+- Export meshes from [Blender](https://www.blender.org/) to JSON, for rendering in the ray tracer
 - Transform Meshes (Location, Rotation and Scale)
   - Create Scene by adding multiple objects with color and transformations
 - Camera field of view